 11. Spread Some Serious Link Love

 So, when it’s relevant to do so, link to authority sites in your articles.
-Try post round ups, a listing of your favourite author sites, or reference particular posts that enhance or clarify points made in your posts (make sure to send those you reference a quick email to let them know about it).
+Try post round-ups, a listing of your favorite author sites, or reference particular posts that enhance or clarify points made in your posts (make sure to send those you reference a quick email to let them know about it).